Sunday, 10 May 2020

 United brokered a move to share Butts Park Arena close to the city centre to share with Coventry Rugby FC and Coventry Bears Rugby League FC for the start of the 2017-18 season as community and team awards continued to be collected.

-Coventry United FC will play in the Midland League Premier Division in the 2017-18 season.
+Coventry United FC will play in the United Counties League Premier Division South in the 2024-25 season.

 My visit